Consider yourself warned: if you head to California’s Central Coast, there is a 99.9% chance we will invite ourselves.

 The cut is the brainchild of local butcher Bob Schultz who worked at the Santa Maria Safeway supermarket.
 It came about when Bob decided to rotisserie roast a hunk of the lower sirloin instead of grinding it up and it was a hit.

-These days a perfectly cooked tri-tip has been cooked in 30 to 40 minutes, should be charred on the outside, medium-rare rosy pink, and a perfect mix of tender and chewy.
+These days a perfectly cooked tri-tip has been cooked for 30 to 40 minutes, should be charred on the outside, medium-rare rosy pink, and a perfect mix of tender and chewy.
 The key is for tri-tip not to get overpowered by any fussy marinades or fancy rubs, but for it the smokiness of the red oak and for its natural flavor to come through.

 But They Don’t Just BBQ Tri-Tip